esp-rs/esp32c3/README.md

 # esp32c3

+---

+## This project has moved!
+It can now be found in the [esp-rs/esp-pacs](https://github.com/esp-rs/esp-pacs/tree/main/esp32c3) repository.

+---

 [![crates.io](https://img.shields.io/crates/v/esp32c3.svg)](https://crates.io/crates/esp32c3)

 A peripheral access crate the ESP32-C3.
 See the [`svd2rust repo`](https://github.com/rust-embedded/svd2rust) for more infomation on how to use this crate.